 What did we accomplish?

 Using our network of EMTs and paramedics in communities coast to coast, and in several countries, we put in place a compression-only CPR training day, designed to provide this life saving training to as many individuals as possible in one day.
 The first AMR CPR World Challenge was held May 22, 2013 and we trained 54,884 people in 24-hours in communities across the country.
-The 2014 CPR Challenge reached 61,883 individuals and the 2015 Challenge trained 67,047.
+Since starting the challenge in 2013, AMR teams have trained nearly 235,000 people in compression-only CPR.
 The message is simple and three-fold: When someone is found unresponsive…..

 - Call 911